ipfs/specs/IPIP/0504-provider-query-parameter.md

 - Value: Multiaddr string (`?provider=multiaddr`).
 - Interpretation: Optional hint for how to fetch and locate the content identified by the CID

+ Name: `provider`
+- Type: URI Query Parameter (repeating allowed)
+- Value: Either a Multiaddr string (`?provider=multiaddr`) or HTTP URL string (`?provider=http-url`) that can be transformed to Multiaddr.
+- Interpretation: An optional hint for how to locate and fetch the content identified by the CID
+- When using a `multiaddr`, the address MAY rely on non HTTP transports.
+- Alternatively, a `HTTP URL String` may be used to simplify usage and not directly be tied with multiaddr, especially for content providers without protocol specific infrastructure or multiaddr knowledge.
+While this approach is easy to adopt, it trades off flexibility:
+  - Only HTTP(S) is supported as the transport layer.
+  - Protocols available to fetch data cannot be specified explicitly.
+  - It is implicitly assumed that the server responds with raw bytes hashed using SHA-256, for verification purposes against the CID provided.

 #### Query Parsing (`provider` Parameters)

 Once a CID has been successfully extracted, clients MAY parse `provider` parameters from the query string.
-Each `provider` value represents a provider hint, encoded as a multiaddr string.
+Each `provider` value represents a provider hint, encoded as either a Multiaddr string (`?provider=multiaddr`) or HTTP URL string (`?provider=http-url`) that can be transformed to Multiaddr

 **1. Parsing Rules**

 - The `provider` query parameter MAY appear multiple times.
+- If the provider value starts with a `/` it MUST be parsed as a `multiaddr`.
+Otherwise, it should be parsed as a `http(s)` like URL and, therefore transformable to `multiaddr` behind the scenes.
 - Each `provider` parameter MUST be treated as an independent, optional provider hint.
-- Clients MAY ignore hints with invalid multiaddrs.
+- Clients MAY ignore hints with invalid multiaddrs or HTTP URLs.

 **2. Evaluate hints**